Aug 8, 2020 | Uncategorized

 First Step: IonCube Loader Installation

-The first step to any successful installation, is getting the correct software for your server, and then installing it.
+The first step to any successful installation is installing the correct software on your server.

-With so many options, you can either check your PHPinfo file, that you may need to create, or you can use the handy wizard provided by IonCube Loader.
+With so many options, you can either check your PHPinfo file (which you may need to create) or use the handy wizard provided by IonCube Loader.

 Using the IonCube Wizard

-The Wizard is actually great, and ver usable!
-It will scan your server to determine the PHP level you have, which wasn’t immediately clear from some tutorials that say you should find out the PHP version you have first.
+The Wizard is actually great, and very usable!
+It will scan your server to determine the PHP version you have, which wasn’t immediately clear in some tutorials that say you should find out the PHP version first.

-It is easy enough though to check your PHP version first, just to make sure the wizard is correct, and then proceed with the installation of the IonCube version you require.
+It is easy enough, though, to check your PHP version first, to make sure the wizard is correct, and then proceed with the installation of the IonCube version you require.

-Through the installation wizard, IonCube will create a folder in your root directory called ‘ioncube’, and within this are the files that your server and ionCube need to decode the encoded files.
+During installation, the IonCube installer creates a folder in your root directory called ‘ioncube’, and within it are the files your server and IonCube need to decode the encoded files.

 The next step is important, as you now need to tell your PHP server where that information resides.
-In order to tell your server where to look for the decoder, you will have to update a php.ini file.
+To tell your server where to look for the decoder, you will need to update a php.ini file.
 It looks something like this:

 zend_extension = /something/something/blah/htdocs/directory/yourWebsiteDirectory/ioncube/ioncube_loader_lin_7.4.so^